yoshisuga/starfox-enhanced/README.md

-# Star Fox Enhanced
+# Star Fox Enhanced for iOS

-A native Windows PC port of the open-source [UltraStarFox](https://github.com/Sunlitspace542/ultrastarfox) codebase.
+A native iOS port of the open-source [UltraStarFox](https://github.com/Sunlitspace542/ultrastarfox) codebase.
 It presents at a selectable 20, 30, 60, 90, 120, 240, 360, or 480 frames per
 second while preserving the original game's intended NTSC simulation speed